shestaya-liniya/shestaya-liniya/README.md

 # Yo!

-I'm building **NotLost** — an app to make Telegram (and propably all of social life) a little less chaotic.
+I'm building **NotLost** — an app to make Telegram (and propably all of social life) a little less chaotic

-Making apps with a focus on intuitiveness and visualization.
+Shaping experiences through intuitive interaction and visual storytelling

 Background: 1 year as mobile dev at online school, solo dev of an app with 10M of users at peak